How to fix TCL TV Black Screen: Easy Strategy

 Additionally, you would have to go through the initial setup and reconnect to your WiFi network.

-Your TCL Roku TV needs to be reset to factory settings in order to be done.
+Your TCL Roku TV needs to be reset to factory settings to be done.

 - Select Settings